The Murderbot Diaries: Television series

 In 2021, Wells said that a potential TV series adaptation was in development, and that she had read the script and was "really excited about it".
 On December 14, 2023, Apple TV+, announced that it had ordered a television adaptation of the Murderbot series.
 Alexander Skarsgård starred in and executive-produced the series with Chris Weitz and Paul Weitz directing.
 In February 2024, David Dastmalchian was cast in the series, followed by Noma Dumezweni in March.
 In March 2024, Sabrina Wu, Tattiawna Jones, Akshay Khanna and Tamara Podemski were all cast in the series.

 Murderbot premiered in mid-2025 and was renewed for a second season.

 Audiobooks

-Two audiobook versions of the series have been released.
+All eight audiobook versions of the series have been released.